millbj92/nuboverflow/README.md

 See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`

+**PR's submitted that have been ejected will be rejected.
+While it may be necessary to eject at some point, this is a team decision.**

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**